 In the 1920s, the brand started to stamp all their timepieces with serial numbers.

 In the 1980s, when the mark of 9,999,999 was reached, Rolex started to add a letter to their watches’ serial numbers.

 Again, the serial number can be typically found on its original paperwork.
 However, if you do not retain the paperwork or any documents, you are likely to see it on your watch.

-Whether you choose to sell your Rolex, ‘sell my Rolex’, or ‘sell Rolex watches’ online or via appointment, the more information and documents you can provide about your Rolex watch at the time of selling, the better.
+Whether you choose to ‘sell Rolex watches’ online or via appointment, the more information and documents you can provide about your Rolex watch at the time of selling, the better.
 It will help the potential Rolex watch buyers in London to verify your Rolex’s authenticity and also, determine its accurate value in the second hand market.